archivesspace/archivesspace/DOCKER_DEV.md

 # Full Dev Env in Docker

-- Pull down the code
+- Pull down the code: `https://github.com/notch8/archivesspace`
-- `cp docker-compose-dev-full.yml docker-compose.yml`
+- If its the first time you are working on this project, `cd` into the project and run `cp docker-compose-dev-full.yml docker-compose.yml`
-- `docker-compose up app`
+- To run the project: `docker compose up app`
+- You will need to migrate the database to see the app run: `docker-compose exec app ./build/run db:migrate`
-- Open ports 3001 for public, 3000 for frontend and 4567 for backend
+- Open ports 3001 for `public`, 3000 for `frontend` and 4567 for `backend`
-- Visit localhost:3000/staff to see the frontend home page
 - To sign into the staff interface username and password are both: admin
-- You will need to migrate the database to see the app run: `docker-compose exec app ./build/run db:migrate`

-See https://archivesspace.github.io/tech-docs/development/dev.html for addtional info
+See https://archivesspace.github.io/tech-docs/development/dev.html for additional info
 # Troubleshooting

 ## Steps to bash into your container & bundle archivesspace frontend

-1. Make sure the services section of `docker-compose.yml` looks like this:
+1. Make sure the services section of `docker-compose.yml` looks like this (the "command" needs to be uncommented):
 ```
 services:
   app: